-There are two overarching processes in calculating episode-based cost measure scores: episode construction (Steps 1-3) and measure calculation (Steps 4-6).
-This section provides a brief one-page summary of these processes for the Elective Primary Hip Arthroplasty cost measure, and Appendix A describes the processes in detail.
+There are 2 overarching processes in calculating episode-based cost measure scores: episode construction (Steps 1-3) and measure calculation (Steps 4-6).
+This section provides a brief one-page summary of these processes for the Colon and Rectal Resection cost measure.
+Section 4 describes the processes in detail.

 - 1. Trigger and define an episode: Episodes are defined by billing codes that open, or "trigger," an episode.
-The episode window starts 30 days before the trigger and ends 90 days after the trigger.
+The episode window starts 15 days before the trigger and ends 90 days after the trigger.
+To enable meaningful clinical comparisons, episodes are placed into more granular, mutually exclusive and exhaustive sub-groups based on clinical criteria.
 Some episodes may also be excluded based on other information available at the time of the trigger. - 2.
-Attribute the episode to a clinician: For this procedural episode group, an attributed clinician is any clinician who bills a trigger code for the episode group on the day of the procedure for outpatient procedures or during the inpatient stay for inpatient procedures. - Assign costs to the episode and calculate the episode observed cost: Clinically related services occurring during the episode window are assigned to the episode.
+Attribute the episode to a clinician: For this procedural episode group, an attributed clinician is any clinician who bills a trigger code for the episode group on the day of the procedure for outpatient procedures or during the inpatient stay for inpatient procedures. - 3.
+Assign costs to the episode and calculate the episode observed cost: Clinically related services occurring during the episode window are assigned to the episode.
 The cost of the assigned services is summed to determine each episode's standardized observed cost.